Included Software | Autodesk Media and Entertainment Collection

 Access the creative tools you need to build striking worlds and characters for your next game.
 Select a product to learn more and try it for free.

-If you purchase the Media & Entertainment Collection online (via this page), you get a single-user Arnold licence, which you can use on up to five separate machines.
-If you purchase the collection subscription from a reseller, you have the choice between receiving an Arnold single-user licence or a 5-pack of Arnold multi-user licences.
-The option to get multi-user licences in place of a single-user licence is only available if you buy from a reseller and doesn’t apply if you purchase online from this page.
+If you purchase the Media & Entertainment Collection online (via this page), you get a single-user Arnold license, which you can use on up to 5 separate machines.
+If you purchase the collection subscription from a reseller, you have the choice between receiving an Arnold single-user license or a 5-pack of Arnold multi-user licenses.
+The option to get multi-user licenses in place of a single-user license is only available if you buy from a reseller and doesn’t apply if you purchase online from this page.

 For core products, common file formats can be imported and exported.
 With certain products, you can collaborate simultaneously on a model or project throughout a workflow.
 For examples, see Game design and development or Film and TV production.
 Arnold is the integrated renderer in Maya and 3ds Max, enabling you to see high-quality previews and iterate changes quickly.